 Samsung has had some trouble recently to put it–mildly.

-Phones blowing up, executives getting arrested and even impeached!
-It just hasn’t been a pretty picture.
-But this isn’t a bad example.
-Every brand will have something tarnish their reputation—either legitimate or fake.
+Phones blowing up, executives getting arrested and even fired!
+It hasn’t been a pretty picture.
+Surprisingly, this isn’t a bad example.
+Every brand will have a few stains when it comes to their reputation.

-The new folks in charge took out full page ads for the sole purpose of apologizing.
+The new folks in charge took out full page ads in several publications for the sole purpose of apologizing.
 The debacle cost them billions of dollars and countless amounts of brand equity, but they did the right thing in a very public way.

 Number Three: Vizio (Hint: This One’s Not So Great)

 Unfortunately, Vizio doesn’t do a great job of promoting themselves as the tech giant that they are.